alankbi/detecto/README.md

 pip3 install -r requirements.txt
 ```

 When adding code, be sure to write unit tests and docstrings where necessary.

 Tests are located in `detecto/tests` and can be run using pytest:

 `python3 -m pytest`

+Note that some tests may fail due to them requiring a pretrained model file.
+This file can be downloaded [here](https://www.dropbox.com/s/kjalrfs3la97du8/model.pth?dl=1)
+and should be placed at `detecto/tests/static/model.pth`.

 To generate the documentation locally, run the following commands: